 The honor roll will be published at the end of each nine week grading period.
 All classes count toward the honor roll.
-Students eligible for the Wayne Trace Honor Roll are to meet the following guidelines: First Honors (3.67 - 4.0); Second Honors (3.34 - 3.66); Third Honors (3.0 - 3.33).
-Students eligible for the Wayne Trace Academic Letter awards must meet the following cumulative GPA: Freshman: 3.8; Sophomore: 3.6; Junior: 3.4 and Senior: 3.2.
+Students eligible for the Wayne Trace Honor Roll are to meet the following guidelines: Academic Honor Roll is for high school students that are receiving a 4.0-3.8.
+Honor roll is for students in grades 7-12 that are receiving a 3.79-3.0.